Finding The“Why” in Your Life

 The American model of healthcare is based on illness, so building cultures of preventive healthcare are of paramount importance.
 Preventive care improves mood, morale, and all types of wealth - spiritual, financial, social, you name it.

-Simply put, Western thinkers and medicine often treats symptoms related to illness or disease.
+Simply put, Western thinkers and medicine often treat symptoms related to illness or disease.

 Eastern medicine and Eastern practices, like Reiki, put more credence in understanding the root causes of dis-ease or illness.